operatorai/modelstore-docs/concepts/cli.rst

 Modelstore CLI commands
 =======================

-You can use modelstore (version > 0.0.71) from the command line.
-For example, to download a model, you can use:
+You can use modelstore (version > 0.0.71) from the command line to download a model.
+From within your virtual environment, you can use:

 .. code-block:: bash

     python -m modelstore download <domain> <model-id>

 Modelstore figures out how to read from your storage by looking for specific environment variables.

+Your environment needs to define (1) a value for MODEL_STORE_STORAGE which tells modelstore what type of storage you are using, and (2) values that depend on the specific type of storage that you are using.

+All of these are summarised in the table below:

 .. list-table:: Storage environment variables
    :widths: 20 20 80